Cirkit Designer Logo

 Introduction

-The ESP32 38-pin Expansion Board is a versatile development platform designed by Espressif to simplify prototyping and development with the ESP32 microcontroller.
-This board features 38 pins, providing easy access to the ESP32's GPIOs, power, and communication interfaces.
-It is ideal for Internet of Things (IoT) applications, smart devices, and embedded systems.
+The ESP32 38-pin Expansion Board, manufactured by Espressif (Part ID: ESP32), is a versatile development board designed to simplify prototyping and development with the ESP32 microcontroller.
+Featuring 38 GPIO pins, this board provides easy connectivity to a wide range of sensors, modules, and peripherals.
+It is ideal for IoT applications, smart devices, and rapid prototyping.

 Explore Projects Built with ESP32 38-pin Expansion Board